MarinaSchluter/Online-Sports-Bettings/README.md

       - `Label encode` was used to codify object variables and to observe the possible correlations between numerical and object variables.
     - Outliers
       - Were calculated using `IQR` and the number extracted was very high.
-      - Outliers were summed per line based on the numeral variables identified as outliers and, were all 4 numerical variables were identified as outlier, were removed.
+      - Outliers were summed per line based on the numeral variables identified as outliers and, where all 4 numerical variables were identified as outlier, were removed.
 In this case, 4.71% of the entries were removed.
       <p align="center"> <img src="Images\image.png"></p>
     - Normalisation
       - Before removing Outliers, normalisation was applied with `RobustScaler`.